jithin-renji/MShare/README.md

 # MShare
-MShare is a secure (work in progress) peer-to-peer messenger for macOS and Linux.
+MShare aims to be a secure peer-to-peer messenger for macOS and Linux.
+It is currently a work in progress.

 ## Build Instructions
 You need the following to build and run MShare: